Google vs Bing

 What makes Google the ideal search engine for your website is that they favor newer, fresher content rather than older content.
 Google prefers to rank blogs and service pages from your website so that their results page can be as accurate as possible.
 The more you post on your site, and how new and accurate the information is, will help your website appear on the results page for Google.

 On the other hand, Bing favors older, more established web pages as opposed to newer and fresher ones.
-This is where Bing differs the most from Google.
 Bing ranks websites based on their web presence and ranks homepages rather than blogs and service pages.
 Where Google will show search specific results, Bing will provide results closely related to your query, as well as suggest related search terms on their results page.

 If you’re a website owner, these are two major differences to consider when trying to rank on one of these search engines.
 The best one to try and rank on is definitely going to be Google.
 This is based on the fact that Google examines websites further than Bing does, and provides search-specific results rather than relating results.
 In short, Google is more search-specific with their results, while Bing is more topic-specific.
 Additionally, Google has a much higher market share than Bing and receives a much higher volume of searches than them.